Mendral

 What CI Actually Looks Like at a 100-Person Team

 Last week, PostHog's CI ran 575,894 jobs, processed 1.18 billion log lines, and executed 33 million tests.
-At that volume, even a 99.98% pass rate generates meaningful noise.
+At that volume, a 99.98% pass rate still produces thousands of failed runs that someone has to triage.
 We're building Mendral, an AI agent that diagnoses CI failures, quarantines flaky tests, and opens PRs with fixes.
 Here's what we've learned running it on one of the largest public monorepos we've seen.

 PostHog's CI in one week